 - Lake and ponds are assessed primarily through data obtained by the Maine DEP, regional entities, and lake associations.
-The regional and lake association data is coordinated through the Lake Stewards of Maine (Volunteer Lake Monitoring Program). - Marine and Estuarine waters are assessed by evaluation of data obtained from the Maine DEP, Maine Healthy Beaches, Department of Marine Resources (DMR), Marine Environment's Gulf Watch, Gulf of Maine Council, and several other academic and non-profit organizations. - Wetlands are assessed primarily using data obtained from the Maine DEP Biomonitoring Program. - Rivers and Streams are assessed using data from the Maine DEP Biomonitoring Program, Surface Water Ambient Toxics (SWAT) Monitoring Program, the Atlantic Salmon Recovery Plan, Volunteer River Monitoring Program (VRMP) and through many other government agencies such as the Department of Inland Fisheries and Wildlife, U.S. EPA, and United States Geologic Survey.
+The regional and lake association data is coordinated through the Lake Stewards of Maine (Volunteer Lake Monitoring Program). - Marine and Estuarine waters are assessed by evaluation of data obtained from the Maine DEP, Maine Healthy Beaches, Department of Marine Resources (DMR), Marine Environment's Gulf Watch, Gulf of Maine Council, and several other academic and non-profit organizations. - Wetlands are assessed primarily using data obtained from the Maine DEP Biomonitoring Program. - Rivers and Streams are assessed using data from the Maine DEP Biomonitoring Program, Surface Water Ambient Toxics (SWAT) Monitoring Program, the Atlantic Salmon Recovery Plan, Volunteer River Monitoring

+Program (VRMP) and through many other government agencies such as the Department of Inland Fisheries and Wildlife, USEPA, and United States Geological Survey.

 Every two years, the Maine DEP publishes a report and list documenting the results of the assessments and identifying which waters are meeting their designated classifications and which are considered impaired.
-The report and list are called the Integrated Water Quality Report, and are generally referred to by the Section of the Clean Water Act which requires them: the 305(b) report and/or the 303(d) list, respectively.
+The report and list are called the Integrated Water Quality Report and are generally referred to by the Section of the Clean Water Act which requires them: the 305(b) report and the 303(d) list, respectively.
 There are five general status categories available for assignment to each water:

-- Category 1: Attaining all designated uses and water quality standards, and no use is threatened. - Category 2: Attains some of the designated uses; no use is threatened; and insufficient data or no data and information is available to determine if the remaining uses are attained or threatened (with presumption that all uses are attained). - Category 3: Insufficient data and information to determine if designated uses are attained (with presumption that one or more uses may be impaired). - Category 4: Impaired or threatened for one or more designated uses, but does not require development of a TMDL (Total Maximum Daily Load) report. - o 4A means a TMDL has already been completed - o 4B means other pollution control measures will address impairment - o 4C means the impairment is not caused by a pollutant - Category 5: Waters impaired or threatened for one or more designated uses by a pollutant(s), and a TMDL report is required
+- Category 1: Attaining all designated uses and water quality standards, and no use is threatened. - Category 2: Attains some of the designated uses; no use is threatened; and insufficient data or no data and information is available to determine if the remaining uses are attained or threatened (with presumption that all uses are attained). - Category 3: Insufficient data and information to determine if designated uses are attained (with presumption that one or more uses may be impaired). - Category 4: Impaired or threatened for one or more designated uses but does not require development of a TMDL (Total Maximum Daily Load) report. - 4A means a TMDL has already been completed - 4B means other pollution control measures will address impairment - o 4C means the impairment is not caused by a pollutant - Category 5: Waters impaired or threatened for one or more designated uses by a pollutant(s), and a TMDL report is required

-In Maine, the most current 303(d) list approved by the EPA is from the 2016 data.
-The Maine DEP has indicated they will issue a combined 2018/2020/2022 303(d) list sometime in spring of 2022.
+The most current 303(d) list for Maine is the is combined 2018/2020/2022 303(d list), which was approved by USEPA on May 25, 2022.

 A TMDL document identifies the source(s) of the impairments and recommendations to correct the impairments.
 In particular, a TMDL document identifies how much of a pollutant a waterbody can receive and still meet its water quality classification.
-Typically, the units are identified as pounds per day, which is the basis for the term "Total Maximum Daily Load".
+Typically, the units are identified as pounds per day, which is the basis for the term "Total Maximum Daily Load."
 TMDLs typically include a margin of safety between two and five percent of the TMDL to account for uncertainties or lack of knowledge about the relationship between the pollutant loading and water quality.
 TMDL components are illustrated below.